arielcs309/Frontend-Database/README.md

 # Student Management Web Application (PHP & PostgreSQL)

 ## Description
 This is a simple web application for managing student records, built with PHP and PostgreSQL.
-The project allows users to add new students through a web form, storing their details in a PostgreSQL database.
-It demonstrates the integration of front-end forms with a back-end database using PHP.
+Users can add new students through a web form, storing their details in a PostgreSQL database.
+The project demonstrates full-stack integration of front-end HTML forms with a back-end database using PHP.

 ## Features
 - Add new student records with the following fields: